Nicola Sturgeon: Education performance

 In 2015, Sturgeon said that she planned to make education her "defining priority" while in office.
 In particular, she said she hoped to focus on closing the attainment gap between the richest and poorest children in Scottish schools, telling journalists: "Let me be clear – I want to be judged on this.
 If you are not, as First Minister, prepared to put your neck on the line on the education of our young people then what are you prepared to.
 It really matters."

-In 2021, Audit Scotland concluded that, "Progress on closing the poverty-related attainment gap between the most and least deprived school pupils has been limited" and fell short of the Government's aims.
-In some local authorities the attainment gap between the richest and poorest students had widened.
+In 2021, Audit Scotland concluded: "Progress on closing the poverty-related attainment gap between the most and least deprived school pupils has been limited" and fell short of the Government's aims.
+In some local authorities, the attainment gap between the richest and poorest students had widened.

 International relations

 While foreign policy remains a reserved matter, Sturgeon has undertaken a number of visits to Europe, North America and Asia to promote Scotland as a place of investment and Scottish businesses to trade and do business with.
 Sturgeon has committed to strengthening links between Scotland and Africa.